ZhangGe6/ZhangGe6.github.io/_posts/2021-01-03-enable-google-pv.md

     # XSRF Settings
     XSRF_KEY = 'OnceUponATimeThereLivedALegend'
     ```
+    {: file="src/config.py"}

-    **Tip:** You can configure a custom domain instead of `https://PROJECT_ID.REGION_ID.r.appspot.com`.
-But, for the sake of keeping it simple, we will be using the Google provided default URL.
+    > You can configure a custom domain instead of `https://PROJECT_ID.REGION_ID.r.appspot.com`.
+    > But, for the sake of keeping it simple, we will be using the Google provided default URL.
+    {: .prompt-info }

-5. From inside the src/ directory, deploy the app
+5. From inside the `src/`{: .filepath} directory, deploy the app

     ```console
     [root@bc96abf71ef8 src]# gcloud app deploy